Agile Myths

 6. Agile practices solve all problems related to IT

-Although it has many advantages it is wrong to assume that agile is a cure-all for all the issues related to IT.
-The use of agile methodology mitigates risk and improves collaboration in the team which helps in enhancing their efforts.
-With agile practices, communication among the team members becomes more efficient, and tracking the progress of the project becomes better.
-The fact is that all IT issues do not have a single solution.
+Although it has many advantages, it is wrong to assume that agile is a cure-all for all the issues related to IT.
+The use of agile methodology mitigates risk and improves collaboration within the team, which helps enhance their efforts.
+With agile practices, communication among the team members becomes more efficient, and tracking the project progress improves.
+The fact is that not all IT issues have a single solution.
 Instead, it involves the integration of different frameworks and each of these frameworks provides a part of the solution.
-Management and delivery frameworks like agile must be implemented in a reasonable manner.
+Management and delivery frameworks like agile must be implemented reasonably.
 The real-world environment in which a system is supposed to be implemented and worked plays an important part in this and must be given due consideration so that the best integration of agile and non-agile frameworks can be achieved that would work successfully in the real-world environment.
 So, in short, agile is not a single answer to all IT problems but plays an important part in providing solutions.

 7. Agile methods do not need design

 This is one more myth about agile that needs to be busted.
 It is not just about hacking, as it is called in agile.
 Hacking here means putting together an IT system without any design or architectural thinking.
 This is not true.
 Practicing agile does not mean that a project doesn't need a design at all to support it.
 The difference with regards to design between agile and other methodologies is that in agile design is continuously reviewed and updated throughout the process.
 So, probably agile needs more design than other frameworks.
 Design is intrinsic to the entire development process and every planning meeting.
 The thing is that you don't need a big design upfront in agile.
-According to the agile manifesto, "paying constant attention to technical excellence and good design improves agility".
-There are tools and techniques provided in many agile frameworks that help the team in producing high-quality code.
+According to the Agile Manifesto, "paying constant attention to technical excellence and good design improves agility".
+Tools and techniques are provided in many agile frameworks that help the team produce high-quality code.
 Unlike other frameworks, Design is present throughout the process in agile and is not just confined to the start of the project.

 8. Agile is only for software development